MaybeTarun/RevoIcons/README.md

 - `color`: String - Sets the stroke color
 - `fill`: String - Sets the background color
 - All standard SVG props are also supported
+- By Default all icons are black and white

 ## Available Icons (Regular and Filled)